Tools & Resources▼

 The fund’s equity holdings are positioned within a diversified portfolio of income-producing securities and dividend-growing stocks with favorable valuations, strong balance sheets and improving business fundamentals.
 The portfolio continues to aim for high yield and consistent dividend growth.

-Sector overweight positions relative to the fund’s Dow Jones Select Dividend Index benchmark include Information Technology, Health Care, and Telecom Services.
-The fund’s largest underweight positions include Utilities, Consumer Staples and Consumer Discretionary.
+Sector overweight positions relative to the fund’s Dow Jones Select Dividend Index benchmark include Health Care, Information Technology, and Telecom Services.
+The fund’s largest underweight positions include Utilities, Energy, and Consumer Staples.

-Similarly, within the fixed-income portfolio, we believe the best opportunities currently are to remain overweight high yield, market-weight EM and underweight the higher-quality markets relative to the fixed-income portfolio’s blended benchmark.
-The portfolio had an average effective duration of 4.2 years versus the benchmark at 4.4 years, and maintained its yield curve flattening bias.
+Similarly, within the fixed-income portfolio we believe the best opportunities currently are to remain overweight high yield, market-weight EM and underweight the higher quality markets relative to the fixed-income portfolio’s blended benchmark.
+The portfolio had an average effective duration of 4.2 years vs. the benchmark at 4.5 years.
+The fixed-income portfolio’s yield-curve positioning has been changed from a flattening bias to a neutral position.